lyteword/chspurgeon-sermons/volume-01-1855/sermon-006.md

 Let me not finish without saying a word to little children.
 You who have never heard of Jesus, he says to you, "The bruised reed I will not break; the smoking flax I will not quench."
 I believe there is many a little prattler, not six years old, who knows the Saviour.
 I never despise infantile piety; I love it.
 I have heard little children talk of mysteries that grey-headed men knew not.
 Ah! little children who have been brought up in the Sabbath-schools, and love the Saviour's name, if others say you are too forward, do not fear, love Christ still.

-> Gentle Jesus, meek and mild,
+> "Gentle Jesus, meek and mild,
 >
 > Still will look upon a child;
 >
 > Pity thy simplicity,
 >
-> And suffer thee to come to him.
+> And suffer thee to come to him."

 He will not cast thee away; for smoking flax he will not quench, and the bruised reed he will not break.